-For more information about the Kissimmee Chain of Lakes visit the Experience Kissimmee website.
+For more information about the Kissimmee Chain of Lakes visit Experience Kissimmee.

 Lake Kissimmee (34,976 acres) is the largest of five main water bodies on the famous Kissimmee River in central Florida.
 Nationally renowned for consistently producing high quality fishing, Lake Kissimmee continues to be a favorite fishing destination of both residents and anglers visiting Florida.
 As a result of aggressive habitat management, anglers fishing the lake will find both a diverse and expansive plant community at their disposal, providing numerous areas to try their luck and enjoy their time on the water.
-Based on results from angler surveys conducted in spring (January - May) 2016, bass fishing continued to be very good as anglers experienced a catch success rate of 0.58 fish/hr with an estimated 60,544 bass caught during the survey period.
+Based on results from angler surveys conducted during January through April 2018, bass fishing continued to be very good as anglers experienced a catch success rate of 0.62 fish/hr with an estimated 33,000 bass caught during the survey period.
 Lake Kissimmee is also a popular water body among the tournament bass fishing community with both area club and professional tournaments held there annually.
 Trophy bass is the headliner here.
 In fact, Lake Kissimmee is the number one public lake in the state for TrophyCatch approved entries.
 The only group of lakes that eclipse Lake Kissimmee are private water bodies.

-Native grasses, bulrush, cattail, hydrilla and lily pads at Philadelphia Point, North Cove, Brahma Island and the Pig Trail provide anglers with excellent cover to pitch or flip plastic baits or slow-troll golden shiners for spawning bass during the winter and spring seasons.
+Native grasses, bulrush, cattail, hydrilla and lily pads south of Ox Island down to Jax’s Slough, Brahma Island and the Pig Trail provide anglers with excellent cover to pitch or flip plastic baits or slow-troll golden shiners for spawning bass during the winter and spring seasons.
 Rattling crankbaits, plastic frog imitations, soft jerkbaits, minnow-type stickbaits and Texas- or Carolina-rigged plastic worms fished in open-water or along edges of vegetation are productive during summer and fall.
 Fly fishermen have access to some outstanding areas to wade fish and consistently have good success with popping bugs during the spring and summer.

 Three fish camps, one state park and two public boat ramps are available to anglers.

-For more information about the Kissimmee Chain of Lakes visit the Experience Kissimmee website.
+For more information about the Kissimmee Chain of Lakes visit Experience Kissimmee.

 Rodman Reservoir, east of Gainesville and south of Palatka, covers 9,500 acres of prime largemouth bass habitat.
 Since its creation in 1968, Rodman Reservoir has been known for trophy largemouth bass.
 The reservoir has also been recognized on multiple occasions by Bassmaster magazine as a fishery of note in the Southeastern U.S. Much of the fishery's success is attributed to abundant habitat in the form of stumps and submersed aquatic vegetation, and periodic drawdowns occurring every three years.
 Although drawdowns on Rodman are used primarily to dry-out sediments along the shoreline and control invasive aquatic vegetation, biologists have also demonstrated a relationship between largemouth bass abundance and reservoir drawdowns.
 During years when drawdowns occur, largemouth bass production and survival tends to be higher than normal water years.
 These year classes provide "pulses" to the fishery at three-year intervals that make-up the majority of the population and the catch by anglers.
 An angler survey conducted by biologists from December 2017 – May 2018 showed an average catch rate of 0.95 bass per minute.

-There are two public boat ramps on the lake within Hillsborough County parks.
-Anderson Park boat ramp is located on the western shore, off U.S. 19.
-Chestnut Park boat ramp is on the east side of the lake, off C.R.
+There are two public parks with boat ramps on the lake which are maintained by Pinellas County.
+A.L.
+Anderson Park is located on the western shore, off U.S. 19.
+John Chestnut Park is on the east side of the lake, off C.R.
 611. Both parks offer some bank access and have excellent boat ramps and facilities.
-Boardwalks and piers serve as excellent fishing locations.
+Boardwalks and piers also serve as great fishing locations.

-Tucked in and amongst the city streets of Winter Haven in north-central Polk County, the southern portion of the Winter Haven Chain of Lakes may well be Central Florida's best kept bass fishing secret.
-Polk County is home to 554 named lakes, the state's certified record Florida Largemouth Bass (17.27 lbs.), and typically sells more freshwater fishing licenses annually than any other county in the state.
-That's because resident and non-resident anglers take their Polk County bass fishing seriously!
-The chain is comprised of 14 lakes ranging in size from 25 to 1,160 acres and totals just over 4,000 acres of fishable waters that offer a wide variety of habitats and bass fishing experiences.
+Tucked in and amongst the city streets of Winter Haven in north-central Polk County, the Winter Haven Chain of Lakes may well be Central Florida's best kept bass fishing secret.
+Polk County is home to 554 named lakes and the state's certified record Florida Largemouth Bass (17.27 lbs.).
+The chain is comprised of 26 lakes ranging in size from 25 to 2,654 acres and totals just over 9,000 acres of fishable waters that offer a wide variety of habitats and bass fishing experiences.
 The cattail stands on Lake Haines and Lake Rochelle are great for bass angling and when cypress trees are your target Lake Eloise is packed with large beautiful cypress.
 Lake Winterset has deep crystal-clear water and open water beds of eelgrass, Lake Hartridge is also an excellent bass fishing lake with plenty of pondweed.
-The unique residential/urban setting allows anglers to watch bald eagles circling overhead in Lake Shipp or take in a water ski show while plying the waters of Lake Eloise at Florida's newest theme park, Legoland.
-Ample public access is available in the form of six boat ramps, two fishing piers, bank fishing at a half-dozen city parks, and public easements alongside the numerous canals that form the connecting links between lakes.
+The unique residential/urban setting allows anglers to watch bald eagles circling overhead in Lake Shipp or take in a water ski show on the water at Florida's newest theme park, Legoland (Lake Eloise).
+Ample public access is available in the form of 14 boat ramps, 5 fishing piers, bank fishing at a half-dozen city parks, and public easements alongside the numerous canals that form the connecting links between lakes.
 Regardless of what lake is fished, they all offer high quality bass fishing opportunities and the chance of a lifetime to land a trophy size bass.
 Live shiners, jerkbaits, and the classic plastic worm presentations work well here and several outstanding local bass guides are available for those who want to get on fish quickly.
-Guide services, fishing forecasts, and lodging may be found through Polk County's Outpost 27 Visitor Center.
+Information about guide services, fishing forecasts, and lodging is available.

 (Palm Beach, Martin, Glades, Okeechobee, and Hendry counties)